Police called to fight between youths in Meadowhall as terrified shoppers fled

-Police called to Meadowhall amid reports of youths fighting and smashing chairs as terrified shoppers fled
+Police called to Meadowhall amid reports of youths fighting as terrified shoppers fled

 Police officers were called to Meadowhall yesterday to reports of youths fighting in the Oasis dining quarter.